YoungRaeKimm/Unofficial-Implementation-of-LVT-CVPR2022/README.md

 ~~~

 ### Train
 Just run the scripts according to the dataset.
+We use RTX 3090 in training.
 ~~~
 cd scripts
 bash cifar.sh